hensyou/cf-micro-service-architecture/order-service/labs/README.md

 # Lab 3

-In this lab we will create a new service that we can send a message too and then persist the data in that message to Redis.
+In this lab we will create a new simple service that we can send a message to, and then persist the data in this message to Redis.

 ## Concepts To Learn
 1. Working with Repositories using a different backing data store
-2. Adding Messaging
+2. Adding Messaging using RabbitMQ

 ### Pre-Requisites for running in local [Optional]
 1. Java 8